sriramcu/anatomy_detection_neural_networks_comparison/README.md

 We can modify image augmentation techniques in utils/my_datagen.py.
 Or we could change L2 parameter, initial learning rate or dropout rate of final dense (fully connected) layer in utils/constants.py.
 Then, choose your neural network via the command line.
-We suggest using EfficientNetB7, since it was the best model as discussed in the ppt linked to at the beginning of this README.
+We suggest using EfficientNetB7.

 `python train.py -e <num_epochs> -n efficientnet -c 8 -p 1`